frnjjq/node-q4s/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/frnjjq/node-q4s/tags).

+## Known Bugs and Gotchas
+- Due the Javscript event queue bloquing, the jitter measures may be bigger than the actual values.

 ## Authors

 * **Francisco José Juan Quintanilla** - *Initial work* - Nokia Spain